railsgirls/guides.railsgirls.com/_posts/2017-08-13-shoulda-matchers.markdown

 __COACH__: Talk about TDD, and how we start adding features to our app by testing it first.

 Another feature we can add to our app is to make ideas always named.
 How could we do that?
-Lets get started saying ideas should always have a name.
+Let's get started saying ideas should always have a name.

 Let's begin by creating a test for it.
 We can do that by adding the following lines to our `spec/lib/idea_spec.rb`: